About Stars and Stripes

 From the very outset of the war in Afghanistan (Operation Enduring Freedom), Stripes reporters were there to report first-hand.
 Initially printed in Europe and shipped in, by November 2004 print operations were set up in Kabul so Stripes could assure that forces received their newspapers more quickly and reliably.

 During the war in Iraq (Operation Iraqi Freedom), Stripes reporters embedded with military units, as well as on Navy ships in the region.
 Staffers today report from Afghanistan and other Gulf nations.
-Today about 30,000 copies of the Mideast edition that serves forces deployed downrange are delivered daily, seven days a week.
+Today about 25,000 newspapers are delivered daily to forces deployed downrange, seven days a week.

 Stars and Stripes Today